-DEPARTMENTAL MARKING GUIDELINES First Excellent Outstanding 90-100 Unique, outstanding and insightful work which shows evidence of substantial scholarship and originality, thorough awareness of the context of the assessment and its content.
-It is difficult to see how it could be improved in any way.
-Distinction Exceptional 81-90 Originality, a thorough comprehension of the essay's requirements, exceptional ability, insightful, fully realises requirements for assessment and develops them far beyond normal expectations, evidence of critical evaluation of wider reading.
-Excellent 75- 80 Insight, originality, logical and articulate, demonstrates a comprehensive coverage of subject matter, engagement with scholarship and research, very good analytical ability, no major flaws.
+DEPARTMENTAL MARKING GUIDELINES First Distinction Exce Excellent Outstanding 90-100 Unique, outstanding and insightful work which shows evidence of substantial scholarship and originality, thorough awareness of the context of the assessment and its content.
+It is difficult to Exceptional 81-90 Originality, a thorough comprehension of the essay's requirements, exceptional ability, insightful, fully realises requirements for assessment and develops them far beyond normal expectations, evidence of critical evaluation of wider reading.
+Excellent 75-80 Insight, originality, logical and articulate, demonstrates a comprehensive coverage of subject matter, engagement with scholarship and research, very good analytical ability, no major flaws.
 Excellently organised and presented.
 Argument concisely and systematically developed.
 Standard of spelling, punctuation, vocabulary use and grammar is high.
-D p p s s s s s s s s s s s s s s s s s > e > e Very good 70- 74

-1 1 references, broadly realises the purpose and context of the assessment, well expressed, good analytical skills.
+Upper second Very good Very good 70-74 Sound and well thought out, organised, secure knowledge of subject, appropriate use of critical references, broadly realises the purpose and context of the assessment, well expressed, good analytical skills.
 Argument concisely and systematically developed.
-Standard of spelling, punctuation, vocabulary use and grammar is good. ۵ Good 65-69 Shows a firm grasp of most of the material, argues effectively and is able to make some evaluation of the material, uses examples appropriately.
+Standard of spelling, punctuation, vocabulary use and grammar is good.

+Second Above average Good 65-69 Shows a firm grasp of most of the material, argues effectively and is able to make some evaluation of the material, uses examples appropriately.
 Good critical and conceptual analysis.
 Subject matter effectively covered and accurately presented.
-Second Above average Competent 60-64 Competent, reasonable understanding of the material, presentation is satisfactory with some examples and referencing used correctly.
+Above average Competent 60-64 Competent, reasonable understanding of the material, presentation is satisfactory with some examples and referencing used correctly.
 Structure and arguments are present but are relatively weak.
 Rather more descriptive than critical and conceptual.
 Evidence of relevant reading but not always effectively used.
-Satisfactory 55-59 Largely descriptive in approach, generally sound, adequate or routine knowledge of subject, may be elements missing, limited evidence of independent thought.
+Third Average Satisfactory 55-59 Largely descriptive in approach, generally sound, adequate or routine knowledge of subject, may be elements missing, limited evidence of independent thought.
 Ideas are developed but not always concisely or systematically.
-Third Average Average 50- 54 Perfunctory, largely descriptive, may contain irrelevant material.
+Average 50-54 Perfunctory, largely descriptive, may contain irrelevant material.
 Understanding of subject matter is incomplete.
 Little evidence of wider reading.
 Organisation and presentation contain errors.
-Weak 45-49 Material is largely relevant, but muddled, poorly argued, inadequate deployment of critical method, lacking focus, lacking depth of understanding, some important elements missing.
+Below average Below average Weak 45-49 Material is largely relevant, but muddled, poorly argued, inadequate deployment of critical method, lacking focus, lacking depth of understanding, some important elements missing.
 May show a significant error or seriously deficient analytical skills.
 Material is almost entirely descriptive.

-Fail Below average Weak 40-44 Some relevant material, few or no relevant examples, little reading, unsubstantiated and inaccurate remarks, naïve thought, lack of awareness of the context of the answer, regurgitation of basic course material.
+Weak 40-44 Some relevant material, few or no relevant examples, little reading, unsubstantiated and inaccurate remarks, naïve thought, lack of awareness of the context of the answer, regurgitation of basic course material.
 Frequent errors of spelling, punctuation, vocabulary and grammar.
 Stylistically poor.
-Fail Below average Poor 35-39 Some evidence for comprehension but many basic misunderstandings or misinterpretations, demonstrates almost no ability to meet the requirements of the assessment, little to no evidence of reading, poorly written and structured, may be very brief.
-Unsatisfactory 30-34 Unsatisfactory, lacking evidence of preparatio evaluation or reflective skills.
-Largely irrelevant the requirements of the assessment.
-Mucredundant and irrelevant material.
+Fail Below Weak 40-44 Some evidence for comprehension but many basic misunderstandings or misinterpretations, demonstrates almost no ability to meet the requirements of the assessment, little to no evidence of reading, poorly written and structured, may be very brief. average Poor 35-39 Unsatisfactory, lacking evidence of preparation, evaluation or reflective skills.
+Largely irrelevant to the requirements of the assessment.
+Much redundant and irrelevant material.
 Unsatisfactory 20-29 Unsatisfactory, little or no evidence of preparation or analysis.
 Hastily thrown together, presentation poor, expression/style/grammar extremely poor, may not relate to the question posed.
 Incompetent 0-20 Brief, irrelevant, confused, incomplete.
 No evidence of understanding of the material.
 May be clearly plagiarised or has disregarded the question entirely.
-Comments on academic content Comments on presentation The best features of this as ssessment: -Content (use of materials, evidence of understanding, evidence of reading, use of diagrams) -Structure and form (logic and organisation) -Language and vocabulary (use of correct grammar and academic English, correct Suggestions for improvement: referencing style) -Presentation (neatness, layout, diagrams) Mark awarded (%)
+Comments on academic content Comments on presentation The best features of this assessment: -Content (use of materials, evidence of understanding, evidence of reading, use of diagrams) -Structure and form (logic and organisation) -Language and vocabulary (use of correct grammar and academic English, correct referencing style) Suggestions for improvement: -Presentation (neatness, layout, diagrams) Mark awarded (%)